clairic/terraform_project/README.md

 2. Create a Virtual Network (Vnet) with the name "demoVnet" ✅
 3. Create a Storage Account with the name "azdemostoracc" ✅
 4. Create subnets in the same Vnet (demoVnet), one for the web app (webapp_subnet), one for the sql database (sql_subnet), one for the keyvault (keyvault_subnet) ✅
+5. Create an App Service Plan ✅
+6. Create an SQL Server and a database ✅
+7. Create a Key Vault
+8. Put each of the resources in the correct subnets I have set up earlier
-5. Create Private Endpoints to ensure privacy and block unauthorized access.
+9. Create Private Endpoints to ensure privacy and block unauthorized access
-6. Use Role Based Access (RBAC) to allow access to whomever needs it and block access from others
+10. Use Role Based Access (RBAC) to allow access to whomever needs it and block access from others
-7. Connect the different resources with each other correctly
+11. Connect the website I have created using React with the Azure SQL database

 ### Resources that will be used
 - `Resource Group`: A container in Azure that holds related resources like virtual machines, databases, and networks, allowing us to manage them together.